Talk to us

 Isotropic's position is explicit: the goal of every consulting engagement should be to make itself unnecessary over time.
 We deliver production AI systems and invest in structured knowledge transfer - documentation, architecture reviews, pairing sessions, and training - so that client teams can own and extend what we've built.

-For enterprises at the beginning of their AI journey, Isotropic recommends a consulting-first approach to achieve early production deployments, validate use cases, and build credibility internally for expanding investment.
+For enterprises at the beginning of their AI program, Isotropic recommends a consulting-first approach to achieve early production deployments, validate use cases, and build credibility internally for expanding investment.
 Simultaneously, begin hiring: the consulting engagement provides a clear specification of the skills and experience needed for the internal team.

 For enterprises with mature internal AI teams, Isotropic operates as a specialized delivery partner for use cases requiring expertise the internal team doesn't have - advanced multi-agent architecture, edge AI deployment, or national-scale data infrastructure.